Do Go On - 207 - The Golden State Killer

 I mean, it's clearly listed on the thing.

-can access the ticket sales before everyone else.
+You get access to ticket sales before everyone else.

 You get two bonus episodes a month at a certain level.